sunryung/sunryung.github.io/about.md

 Focusing on South Korea, Japan, and Taiwan, my book project analyzes how policy elites reconcile decarbonization goals with industrial strategy, energy security concerns, and shifting global supply chains.
 My other projects include analysis on how governments and industries strategically respond to pressures arising from the US–China technological rivalry and the reconfiguration of EV and battery supply chains.

 ### Professional Path
 Currently, I am a **Senior Research Specialist at the Asia Pacific Foundation of Canada (APFC)**, where I contribute to policy research aligned with Canada’s Indo-Pacific Strategy.
+Starting in March 2026, I will also be a Visiting Research Fellow at the Taipei School of Economics and Political Science (TSE).

-In April 2025, I completed my Ph.D. in Political Science at the University of British Columbia.
+I completed my Ph.D. in Political Science at the University of British Columbia (2025).
 My dissertation, *Race to Go Green: Three Pathways in Green Industrial Revolution*, examined the intersection of elite cognition and paradigm shifts in green governance across East Asia.

-My multidisciplinary foundation—including M.A.
-(Political Science) and B.A.
-(Double Major in Politics, Economics, and Law) from Korea University—informs my integrated approach to analyzing the regulatory frameworks and industrial policies that define the modern energy transition.
+My academic foundation includes an M.A. and B.A. in Political Science from Korea University, with a double major in Politics, Economics, and Law.

 ### Affiliations & Support
 My research has been supported by several international fellowships, including the Taiwan Fellowship (Ministry of Foreign Affairs), the PAFTAD Young Scholar Fellowship (ANU), and various research awards from the University of British Columbia.
-I have held visiting and research affiliations with the Taipei School of Economics and Political Science (TSE), National Chengchi University, and the Institute of Asian Research at UBC.
+I hold—and have previously held—visiting and research affiliations with TSE, National Chengchi University, and the Institute of Asian Research at UBC.

 ### Personal
 Beyond my academic and policy work, I am a dedicated swimmer and an amateur pianist.